First step in the criminal court process – a guide

 Police Investigation Attorney Thomas Gallagher

-When clients hire Thomas Gallagher for legal counsel in anticipation or during a police criminal investigation, we call that pre-charge counsel.
+When clients hire Thomas Gallagher for legal counsel about a police criminal investigation; we call that pre-charge counsel.

 The next page about stages in the criminal court process is pre-charge & witness lawyer retainer.